 5. Get support from your family or the bariatric community.

 Can you speak about working with Dr. Adeyeri since 2011?

-Since he operated on my husband in 2008, I’ve always had 100% confidence in his skills and expertise.
+Since he operated on my husband 19 years ago, I’ve always had 100% confidence in his skills and expertise.
 While he’s a serious surgeon, he’s also very funny and positive.
 He never forgets anything about my case, even 10 years later.
 I look forward to my annual visit every year to see him, for sure!

 Are You Frustrated by Repeated Diet Disappointments?

 If you have more than 75 pounds to lose, gastric bypass or gastric sleeve weight loss surgery could be the solution to set you free from the weight of the weight.

 Call our friendly team of weight loss surgery specialists at (732) 217-3897 and schedule your telehealth appointment–within the next week!

 You will speak privately with our medical director, Dr. Ayotunde Adeyeri, and find out if you qualify for a bariatric weight loss solution.